 Michaelina Wautier, Saint John the Evangelist, c.1656–59.
 The Parity Project.

-Michaelina Wauter (1614-1689) is the subject of a major exhibition, opening at the Royal Academy of Arts on 27 March.
-Join Clare Ford-Wille with ARTscapades to explore the innovative and always exciting paintings by this hugely successful 17th-century Flemish artist whose life and work almost sank into oblivion after her death and was only rediscovered recently.
+For the first time in the UK, Michaelina Wautier (1614-1689) is the subject of a major exhibition, opening at the Royal Academy of Arts on 27 March.
+Join Clare Ford-Wille with ARTscapades to explore the innovative and always exciting paintings by this hugely successful 17th-century Flemish trailblazer whose life and work almost sank into oblivion after her death and was only rediscovered recently.

 Study Evening includes two lectures, Q&A and a short break.
 Tickets £20